adriaandh/docusaurus-terminology/README.md

 # @grnet/docusaurus-terminology

+## NOTICE

+This package is a fork of [@grnet/webpack-terms-replace-loader](https://github.com/grnet/webpack-terms-replace-loader) by GRNET Developers.

 ## Overview

 This Docusaurus plugin allows you to use standout terms in your pages, which, when hovered over, displays a short explanation, and when clicked, navigates you to the relevant page.
 The plugin parses all `*.md` and `*.mdx` files and replaces each markdown hyperlink pattern with a `<a>` HTML tag supporting a tooltip functionality.
 Additionally, it generates a glossary with all terms found in the markdown files.